 California community colleges, including Shasta College, have two major purposes: 1) to offer transfer courses to a CSU or UC; private and out-of-state colleges may or may not accept transfer credits; and 2) to provide vocational training.
 Studies in these areas may lead to an Associate of Arts or Associate of Science degree, or to a certificate of achievement.

-- Transfer Courses are equivalent to the lower division (freshman and sophomore) offerings of the four-year colleges and universities.
-These courses enable the junior college student to transfer to a four-year college for his/her junior year without loss of credit, provided he/she has a "C" average scholarship rating. - 2.
-Vocational Training courses are given in occupations that require post-high school courses, but not a Bachelor's degree.
-Occupations include engineering technician, registered nurse, legal or medical secretary, law enforcement, and firefighter.
-Many community colleges offer certificates of achievement upon the satisfactory completion of occupational curricula that require less than two years for completion. - 3.
 Graduating seniors from local high schools have the unique opportunity to participate in the Shasta/North State Promise.
 This program is designed to make the transition from high school to college both easy and enjoyable.
-Once the student completes the following matriculation steps: 1) applies to the colleges; 2) applies for financial aid; requests transcripts; and, 3) meets with a counselor, they will be able to register in May for classes:
+Once the student completes the following matriculation steps: 1) applies to the college; 2) applies for financial aid; requests transcripts; and, 3) meets with a counselor, they will be able to register in May for classes.